Designer

 Workflow map: Zoom in and out, and frame the entire workflow using the workflow map controls.

-To create your workflow, drag the elements and then drop them onto the canvas.
+To create your workflow, drag elements and then drop them onto the canvas.
 Once you move an element over the canvas, a parking space appears.
-Touch the parking space with the Thinklet and drop to confirm.
+Touch the parking space with the thinklet and drop to confirm.

 To remove an element from the canvas, click on the trash icon.

-It may be necessary to skip certain steps in a workflow and then rejoin the flow later, for example, if a condition is to check whether the software installed on a device is already in the workflow.
+It may be necessary to skip certain steps in a workflow and then rejoin the flow later—for example, if a condition to check whether the software installed on a device is already in the workflow.
 In this case, you may want to skip the steps of installing the software and continue with the rest of the configuration.

 Click and drag from the dot to draw a line.
-Dots appear on the top of all Thinklets and flow controls, which are valid targets for connection.
+Dots appear on the top of all thinklets and flow controls that are valid targets for connection.

 Click on the relevant connection path, and the line appears in bold.